vruusmann/blog/_posts/2015-01-30-evaluating_database_data.md

 Every deployed model should be verified by accessing its summary REST API endpoint.
 For example, the summary of the newly deployed `DecisionTreeIris` model can be downloaded as a JSON object by performing an HTTP GET request on [http://localhost:8080/openscoring/model/DecisionTreeIris](http://localhost:8080/openscoring/model/DecisionTreeIris).

-The `schema` attribute of this summary object contains the description of the data schema.
+The `schema` attribute of this summary object contains the description of the model schema.
 The `activeFields` and `groupFields` attributes of the schema object represent model arguments, whereas the `targetFields` and `outputFields` attributes represent model results.
 It is easy to see that the `DecisionTreeIris` model expects four arguments "Sepal\_Length", "Sepal\_Width", "Petal\_Length" and "Petal\_Width", and produces six results "Species", "Predicted\_Species", "Probability\_setosa", "Probability\_versicolor", "Probability\_virginica" and "Node\_Id".

 The external execution workflow contains three steps: